Students step 75 years back in time | West Jordan Journal

 Students ask living historians and collectors about WWII.
 (Jet Burnham/City Journals)

-Gallery: 75 years back in time [3 Images] Click any image to expand.
+Gallery: Students step 75 years back in time [4 Images] Click any image to expand.

 Alyse Almond, a history teacher at West Jordan High School, is passionate about World War II.
 She wants her students to understand that history involved real people who experienced loss and triumph.